Higher Gaussian Maps on K3 surfaces: Further remarks

 given by associating to $Z\in S^{[2]}$ its linear span.
-If $L$ is very ample the map is always defined \cite{CatGoe90}.
-In the second case of Proposition \ref{prop:h-delta} the divisor $2B$ is not very ample and in fact is a $2:1$ cover onto the Veronese surface, hence it is not defined on a $\P^2$ given by the covering involution.
+If $L$ is base-point free, then by \cite[Proposition 6.9]{AproduNagel10} we have $L-\delta = \varphi_1^*(\O_{\mathrm{Gr}(2,H^0(S,L))}(1)).$ Moreover, if $L$ is very ample, then $\varphi_1$ is a morphism \cite{CatGoe90}.
+In the second case of Proposition \ref{prop:h-delta} the divisor $2B$ is not very ample and in fact it defines a $2:1$ cover onto the Veronese surface, hence $\varphi_1$ is not defined on a $\P^2$ given by the covering involution.

 \begin{cor} Suppose $L-\delta$ is ample.
 Then $L-\delta$ is base point free if and only if $L$ is not of the form $L = 2B$, with $B^2 = 2$. \end{cor}

 In a similar way it can be proved an analogue of Proposition \ref{prop:h-delta} when we consider the class $L-2\delta$.
 This essentially corresponds to $\gamma^0_{L}$.